DylanPollock/Monkey_Head_Project/CONTRIBUTING.md

 - **Testing:**
   - Ensure your code has accompanying tests.
   - Run existing tests to verify that your changes do not break any functionality.
+  - For hardware-related code contributions, make sure to follow lab testing protocols and provide benchmark results.

 - **Documentation:**
   - Update documentation as necessary to reflect your changes.
   - Ensure that new features or changes are documented in the relevant sections.
+  - The core focus of the documentation is to 'breathe new life into old tech,' so make sure all contributions align with this ethos.

 ## Reporting Bugs or Issues
 If you encounter a bug or have a feature request, please use the [GitHub issue tracker](link_to_issue_tracker) to report it.
 When reporting issues, please include: